 - 1. Remove the cover from the motor terminal box (Figure 1, item 8). - 2.
 Remove the cable-gland from the inside of the terminal-box and fit the cable-gland to the cable leadthrough hole in the side of the terminal-box.
-Using a tool, tighten to a torque of 5 Nm. - 3.
+Using a tool this should be tightened to a torque of 3.75 Nm. - 3.
 Pass the electrical supply cable through the gland. - 4.
 Remove the receptacle connectors from the fitting pack. - 5.
 Fit a ring connector to the earth (ground) wire. - 6.
-Select the correct size of receptacle connectors for the cable wires: - Use the red connectors for wire sizes 0.75 to 1.5 mm2. - Use the blue connectors for wire sizes 1.
-5 to 2.5 mm2. - 7.
+Select the correct size of receptacle connectors for the cable wires: - Use the red connectors for wire sizes 0.75 to 1.5 mm. - Use the blue connectors for wire sizes 1.
+5 to 2.5 mm. - 7.
 Attach the appropriate connector to the live and neutral wires. - 8.
 Connect the electrical supply cable to the appropriate terminals as shown in Figure 3 to 5.
 Tighten the earth (ground) terminal connection to a torque of 2.13 to 2.87 Nm. - 9.
 Tighten the dome shaped nut on the cable-gland until the outer sheath of the cable is firmly gripped.
-Using a tool, tighten to a torque of 4 Nm.
-Do not overtighten. - 10.
+Using a tool this should be tightened to a torque of 2.5 Nm, do not overtighten. - 10.
 Check that the cable connections are correct, then refit the cover on the motor terminal-box.